About Dutch health care

 In the Netherlands a distinction is made between basic healthcare and supplementary health care.
 Insurance for the basic, standard benefit package is mandatory.
 Insurance for additional care is voluntary.

 An important part of the health care in the Netherlands is covered within this mandatory insurance.
-Think of the GP, pharmacy, hospital and mental health care.
+Think of the general practitioner, pharmacy, hospital and mental health care.
 In addition to this compulsory insurance, residents pay a deductible of at least € 385.

 Dental care and physiotherapy are part of the supplementary insurance.

-The GP is gatekeeper to hospital care and specialist care.
-It is not possible to visit a specialist without a referral from a GP.
+The general practitioner (GP) is gatekeeper to hospital care and specialist care.
+It is not possible to visit a specialist without a referral from a general practitioner.
 The GP can also prescribe some of the medication that cannot be collected from the pharmacy without a prescription.
 Specialist care medication must be prescribed by specialists.

-For emergency, non-life threatening care, they offer out-of-hour services by GP cooperatives across the whole country.
+For emergency, non-life threatening care, they offer out-of-hour services by general practitioner cooperatives across the whole country.
 Read more.

 Arranging access to Dutch health care